bancolombia/devsecops-engine-tools/example_remote_config_local/README.md

 **Let’s detail the description for the elements under the CMDB key:**

-*USE_CMDB:* The value is a boolean, indicating whether or not CMDB will be used.

-*USE_CMDB:* The value is a boolean, indicating whether or not CMDB will be used.
+- *USE_CMDB:* The value is a boolean, indicating whether or not CMDB will be used.

-*HOST_CMDB:* The URL of the API for querying the CMDB.
+- *HOST_CMDB:* The URL of the API for querying the CMDB.

-*REGEX_EXPRESSION_CMDB:* Regular expression.
+- *REGEX_EXPRESSION_CMDB:* Regular expression.

-*CMDB_MAPPING_PATH:* Location of the mapping for possible product types.
+- *CMDB_MAPPING_PATH:* Location of the mapping for possible product types.

-*CMDB_MAPPING:* Element containing the equivalent mappings between DefectDojo and the CMDB.
+- *CMDB_MAPPING:* Element containing the equivalent mappings between DefectDojo and the CMDB.

-*MDB_REQUEST_RESPONSE:* Contains the necessary elements to make a request to the CMDB.
+- *CMDB_REQUEST_RESPONSE:* Contains the necessary elements to make a request to the CMDB.

-*HEADERS:* Headers required to make the request.
+- *HEADERS:* Headers required to make the request.
 Note that the authentication type must be via Api-Key.
 The value "tokenvalue" should remain as is, as it is necessary for replacing the token.

-*METHOD:* Can be either POST or GET.
+- *METHOD:* Can be either POST or GET.

-*PARAMS:* Used if the selected METHOD is GET.
+- *PARAMS:* Used if the selected METHOD is GET.
 The value "codappvalue" should remain as is, as it is necessary for replacement.

-*BODY:* Used if the selected METHOD is POST.
+- *BODY:* Used if the selected METHOD is POST.
 The value "codappvalue" should remain as is, as it is necessary for replacement.

 ### Without Using CMDB:
 For this case, three environment variables must be created according to the DevOps platform.